- Normal precautions

 The security situation is volatile in many areas of the country, and at all times you should pay close attention to the warnings issued by the Colombian authorities.

-All citizens should check the Colombian Ministry of Health and/or consult their local Colombian Embassy for up-to-date figures and information.
-A special app for COVID-19 in Colombia, CoronApp - Colombia, is also available to download and regional helplines have been opened for those seeking more information on COVID-19 as well as the national helpline: 192 (from a Colombian number).
+All citizens should consult Colombian Ministry of Health and/or consult their local Colombian Embassy for up-to-date information on entry requirements.
+A special app for COVID-19 in Colombia, CoronApp - is also available to download and a national helpline has been opened for those seeking more information on COVID-19: 192 (from a Colombian number).